Jenny Bicks

-Jenny Bicks is an American television producer and screenwriter, most notable for her work as a television writer on the HBO series, Sex and the City and the creator and writer of the ABC series, Men in Trees.
+Jenny Bicks is an American screenwriter and television producer, most notable for her work as a television writer on the HBO series, Sex and the City and the creator and writer of the ABC series, Men in Trees.
 Her production company is Perkins Street Productions.
 She signed a deal with Fox in 2012.

-Bicks was also a writer on the short-lived series, Leap of Faith and wrote the screenplay for the 2003 film, What a Girl Wants.
+Bicks was also a writer on the short-lived series, Leap of Faith and wrote the screenplay for the 2003 film, What a Girl Wants and the 2017 film The Greatest Showman.
 She made her directorial debut with the short film, Gnome.
 Her only known acting job was as Miss Haskell in the Drew Barrymore movie Never Been Kissed.

 Bicks grew up in Manhattan, where she attended the Brearley School.